Open-Label Study of ZYN002 Administered as a Transdermal Gel to Children and Adolescents With 22q11.2 Deletion Syndrome (INSPIRE) (INSPIRE)

 3. Exposure to any investigational drug or device ≤ 30 days prior to Screening or at any time during the study.

-6. Patient has a positive drug screen.
+6. The participant has a positive drug screen.

-8. Patient is using any strong inhibitor/inducer of CYP3A4 or sensitive substrate for CYP3A4 including but not limited to the following medications: midazolam, oral ketoconazole, fluconazole, nefazadone, rifampin, alfentanil, alfuzosin, amiodarone, cyclosporine, dasatinib, docetaxol, eplerenone, ergotamine, everolimus, fentanyl, halofantrine, irinotecan, lapatinib, levomethadyl, lumefantrine, nilotinib, pimozide, quinidine, ranolazine, sirolimus, tacrolimus, temsirolimus, toremifene, tretinioin, vincristine, vinorelbine, St. John's Wort, and grapefruit juice/products.
+8. Participant is using any strong inhibitor/inducer of CYP3A4 or sensitive substrate for CYP3A4 including but not limited to the following medications: midazolam, oral ketoconazole, fluconazole, nefazadone, rifampin, alfentanil, alfuzosin, amiodarone, cyclosporine, dasatinib, docetaxol, eplerenone, ergotamine, everolimus, fentanyl, halofantrine, irinotecan, lapatinib, levomethadyl, lumefantrine, nilotinib, pimozide, quinidine, ranolazine, sirolimus, tacrolimus, temsirolimus, toremifene, tretinioin, vincristine, vinorelbine, St. John's Wort, and grapefruit juice/products.

-15. Patient has an acute or progressive neurological disease, or any psychiatric disorder or severe mental abnormalities that are likely to require changes in drug therapy or interfere with the objectives of the study or ability to adhere to protocol requirements.
+15. Participant has an acute or progressive neurological disease, or any psychiatric disorder or severe mental abnormalities that are likely to require changes in drug therapy or interfere with the objectives of the study or ability to adhere to protocol requirements.

-18. Patient has unstable cardiovascular disease, such as advanced arteriosclerosis, cardiomyopathy, serious heart rhythm abnormalities, coronary artery disease, cardiac conduction problems, exercise-related cardiac events including syncope and pre-syncope, risk factors for Torsades de pointes (TdP) (e.g., heart failure, hypokalemia, family history of Long QT Syndrome), other serious or other clinically unstable cardiac problems as indicated by history, physical examination, or ECG.
+18. Participant has unstable cardiovascular disease, such as advanced arteriosclerosis, cardiomyopathy, serious heart rhythm abnormalities, coronary artery disease, cardiac conduction problems, exercise-related cardiac events including syncope and pre-syncope, risk factors for Torsades de pointes (TdP) (e.g., heart failure, hypokalemia, family history of Long QT Syndrome), other serious or other clinically unstable cardiac problems as indicated by history, physical examination, or ECG.

 19. Any clinically significant condition or abnormal findings at the Screening Visit that would, in the opinion of the Investigator, preclude study participation or interfere with the evaluation of the study medication.